 What is indexation benefit?

-The finance minister has been generous enough to recognise that inflation erodes the real value of any investment.
+The finance minister has been generous enough to recognize that inflation erodes the real value of any investment.
 So every year, he comes out with an inflation index based on the prevailing rate of inflation.
 The cost of investment is indexed by multiplying the index of the year of maturity and divided by the inflation index prevailing on the year of investment.
 If you have arrived at an indexed cost, then the long-term capital gain is taxed at 22.44 per cent and if you do not opt for the indexed cost, then the tax is 11.22 per cent.

 To understand more on indexation, Read this